 - The Olark ‘Message Us' chat grabs the questions people might have and “pushes” them to the ‘Buy it' button.

-- On this page, like on any other page of the site, there’s the “Muma – click for 5% off” that’s actually a smart and non intruding newsletter popup.
+- On this page, like on any other page of the site, there's the “Muma – get a 10% off for subscribing” that's actually a smart and non-intruding newsletter popup, which is only activated after about thirty seconds or so.

 - The second you land on this website you know they sell luxury products – sleek, modern theme with gorgeous product photography.